-The Zoning Board of Appeals (ZBA) is appointed by the Selectmen to rule on appeals from the Planning Board or Building Commissioner, variances from the Zoning Code and special permits.
-There are five full members and two Associate members, each appointed for a five year term; there is a full time Zoning Administrator.
-The Board typically meets on the first and third Thursday of the month; meetings are public and agendas must be published 48 hours or more in advance on the Town website. eard since my last report were special permits related to pre-existing non-conforming lots; lots and buildings existing prior to the adoption or modification of the Zoning Bylaws.
+The great majority of cases heard since my last report were special permits related to pre-existing non-conforming lots; lots and buildings existing prior to the adoption (1979) or modification of the Zoning Bylaws (periodic).
 These were for modifications to structures, additions, raze and re-construct, etc. in cases where the lot size, lot coverage by structures, or setbacks do not comply with current bylaws.
-In these cases, the Board's expressed goal it to make sure the requested changes do not make the structure less compliant and do not adversely affect the neighbors.
+In these cases, the Board's goal it to make sure the requested changes do not make the structure less compliant and do not adversely affect the neighbors.
 Abutters' expressed concerns or support are taken under consideration before a decision is reached.
 The Board often requests changes to the design to meet these goals, and applications are typically approved with conditions.